microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-update.md

 Update the properties of the [event](../resources/event.md) object.

-When updating the time zone of the start or end times of an event, first [find the supported time zones](outlookuser-supportedtimezones.md) to make sure you set only time zones that have been configured for the user's mailbox server.
+When updating the time zone of the start or end time of an event, first [find the supported time zones](outlookuser-supportedtimezones.md) to make sure you set only time zones that have been configured for the user's mailbox server.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).